matteo-d-m/brainhack-rome-forecasting/README.md

 ## Set-up

 ### Case 1 (easier): Remote Set-Up
-If you don't meet all the conditions in Case 1, just open file `eeg-forecasting-notebook.ipynb` from this repository and press the `Open in Colab` button.
+Open file `eeg-forecasting-notebook.ipynb` from this repository and press the `Open in Colab` button.
 You will be sent to [Google Colab](https://colab.research.google.com/) (Google's free cloud computing platform), and your code will run on Google's servers.

 ### Case 2 (harder): Local Set-Up
 If you: